Investigating Black-Box Function Recognition Using Hardware Performance Counters: Recognising Cryptographic Algorithms in a Trusted Execution Environment (TEE)

 \section{Recognising Cryptographic Algorithms in a Trusted Execution Environment (TEE)}

-The last section showed how some security vulnerabilities can be detected within compiled OpenSSL (\texttt{libcrypto}) shared libraries.
-The general approach is extensible to other scenarios where black-box program functions can be invoked and are measurable using native performance counters.
-One scenario is the recognition of security-sensitive algorithms executing within trusted execution environment (TEE) applications.
-TEEs are designed to protect TEE applications typically expose high-level APIs as a widely used model for untrusted applications to interact with secure world services.
-This section examines the application of our approach for cryptographic algorithm within an ARM TrustZone (TZ) TEE.
+The previous section showed how some security vulnerabilities can be detected within compiled OpenSSL (\texttt{libcrypto}) libraries.
+The general approach is extendable to recognising functions executing within trusted execution environment (TEE) applications.
+TEE applications typically expose high-level APIs for enabling untrusted applications to interact with secure world services~\cite{trustedfirmware,arm:cortexa53_manual,gp:tee}.
+In this section, we examine an application of our approach to recognise standardised cryptographic functions within ARM TrustZone TEE applications from a malicious, non-secure world process.